Carers as part of the team

 It’s a good idea to start looking into respite services before you actually need them.
 Talk to your doctor, social worker or the palliative care team about what services are available and how you can access them.

 You may have to pay part or all of the cost of respite care.
 The fees will depend on the care provider, whether it is subsidised by the government, how long the care is for, and the type of care required

 Carers often have a range of emotions.
 Talking to a counsellor or social worker may help you work through your worries and concerns, learn ways to communicate, and cope with changes in your life.

 If the person you are caring for is nearing the end of life, the palliative care team can help you understand what is happening and what happens next.
 This may include discussions about feelings of loss and grief, now and in the future.
 Some carers may experience depression and/or anxiety, and you should talk to your GP or another health professional.

 There are a range of services that can help with palliative care.
 The availability of services may vary depending on where you live.
-Some services are free, but others may have a cost.
-Talk to your health care team or call Cancer Council on 13 11 20 to find out what services are available.
+Some services are free, and others may have a cost.
+Talk to your health care team or call Cancer Council on 13 11 20 to find out more.

 Counselling and mentoring services